 If you’re keeping count, that means that teens (12-17) are watching even less traditional TV than 18-34-year-olds, although we don’t know how they compare to the narrower 18-24 bracket.

-Nonetheless, the relatively small amount of traditional TV that this group is watching does not bode well for the pay-TV industry…
+While this decline was not quite on the same scale as among 18-34-year-olds, the relatively small amount of traditional TV that this group is watching does not bode well for the pay-TV industry…

 Age Group: 35-49